EduBarrros/EduBarrros/README.md

 I like to practice by participating in events and courses where I can learn new things that I can use to improve other projects.

-- 🔭 I’m currently working on SeuVale
+- 🔭 I’m currently working on EShows
 - 🌱 I’m currently learning React Native

 <a href="https://github.com/EduBarrros">